ConvFormer: Revisiting Transformer for Sequential User Modeling: Examining Self-attentive token mixer in user modeling

-In this section, we aim to identify the essential components of SASRec (or SAR for short) for maintaining performance.
-We will examine the following key elements: (1) the item-to-item attentive paradigm, (2) the receptive field of the attention mechanism, and (3) the lightweight architecture.
-Overall, we use the experimental settings in Section~\ref{sec:setup}, \eg setting the embedding size to 64, the maximum sequence length to 50, and the learning rate to $1e^{-3}$.
+This section aims to dissect the self-attentive token mixer to identify its critical components for effective sequential user modeling.
+Specifically, we focus on three key elements: the item-to-item attentive paradigm, the receptive field, and the overall architecture\footnote{We use the experimental settings in Section~\ref{sec:setup}, \eg setting the embedding size to 64, the maximum sequence length to 50.
 Experiments are repeated 5 times with different seeds.
-More details and configurations are provided in Appendix B.
+In the devised toy models, we only modify the token mixer matrix $\mathbf{A}$ in \eqref{eq:attention_matrix} and maintain other tricks identical to vanilla SAR.}.